inf112-v20/Kokkene/Deliverables/ObligatoriskOppgave1.md

-## RoboRally - a game made by Kokkene.
+## RoboRally - a game made by Kokkene
 RoboRally is a multiplayer game in which robots move around the map attempting to get to all the flags.

 ## Task 1